trifectatechfoundation/teach-rs/slides/F-safe-unsafe-rust.md

 ---
 # The borrow checker

-The borrow + type checker ensures that these conditions are met, but the borrow checker is conservative...
+The borrow + type checker ensures that these conditions are met

+- We want a 100% guarantee that when the compiler says 👍 that really means our program is correct

+- An analysis that is wrong in 1 out of 100 cases is worthless

+---
+layout: default
+---
+# The borrow checker is conservative

+- "if it is not a hell yes, it's a no"

 ---
 layout: default